 Applying the 2,555 Days (7 Years)

 We previously demonstrated that we could and should convert the seven years prophecy to 2,555 years by multiplying 7 x 365 days and converting the 2,555 days to years.
 Almost all historians place the fall of Babylon to 539 B.C. with some being even more precise because they claim there are ancient writings that place the overthrow of ancient Babylon to October 12, 539 BC.
 If this date is correct, it opens up the possibility the solution to this prophecy could be accurate to the day, or at the least extremely close to the exact day.
 The reason we cannot state this in the absolute is that we have no precise date of the fall of ISIS as ISIS is still operating.
 We do not even know the exact time the King of Babylon, head of ISIS and Caliph of Islam fled his domain.
 However, we do know it was sometime in October of 2017 that he managed to successfully escape his realm after being tipped off by anti-American press.
 The fall of the third Babylon was just as our Lord told us it would be in Revelation 17:11.
-In this scripture it says this 8th beast would go into perdition, which is destruction, but not complete destruction.
-Above is a diagram which shows how the Word of God predicted when the King of the third and final Babylon will have to relinquish his throne even though his Kingdom was yet to be overthrown, just as the previous King of Babylon was forced to do.
+In this scripture, it says this 8th beast would go into perdition, which is destruction, but not complete destruction.
+Above is a diagram that shows how the Word of God predicted when the King of the third and final Babylon will have to relinquish his throne even though his Kingdom was yet to be overthrown, just as the previous King of Babylon was forced to do.

 As you probably already know, there are very good reasons for all these events found in the Word of God, and it’s very likely that we do not realize but what a small fraction of them are.
 In Isaiah 14 we are told of a returning King of Babylon, and in the book of Daniel we are alerted to many events that SHOULD allow us to know this future ruler when we see him, even to the point of being given prophecies of time.
 Because we believe we have all the answers and Bible Prophecy is not really all that important, our seminaries and pulpits and almost all of Christendom do not see these treasures that are hidden right in front of us.
 Now you know the reason why our Lord calls us poor in Revelation 3:17, it’s because we lack these treasures.